marcelklehr/tivoka/doc/tutorial/Clientside.md

 ?>
 ```

-Now the server knows, that we are no longer in London, but swimming in Lake Titicaca in South America (These are UTM coordiantes).
+Now the server knows, that we are no longer in London, but swimming in Lake Titicaca in South America (these are UTM coordiantes).

 ## Short cuts
 The above can be simplified using the short cut method `sendRequest()`, which implicitly creates a request object for us.